floork/linux_install/readme.md

 # Linux install

-Welcome to my Linux installation this script is divided into 2 Parts.
+Welcome to my Linux installation this script.

+I hope you enjoy it!

 # Installation:
 ## 1) Get all the dependencies